alexpineda/specloop/README.md

 SpecLoop is a lightweight web application inspired by [Takeoff School's](https://www.jointakeoff.com/) prompts, designed to help developers work more effectively with O1 Pro.
 It provides a streamlined interface for creating, managing, and working with project specifications.

-> Fun fact: This first half of this project was built using the prompts
+> Fun fact: This first half of this project was built using just o1 and the prompts

 <div style="display: flex; gap: 16px; margin: 20px 0;">
   <img src="https://github.com/user-attachments/assets/bdcad872-7c35-47a1-a608-1ecd9e8f6a7a" alt="SpecLoop Dashboard" style="border-radius: 8px; max-width: 48%;">